Multi-View Radar Semantic Segmentation: Pre-processing and training procedures

 \section{Pre-processing and training procedures}

 The experiments in the main paper have been conducted using the parameters detailed in Table \ref{table:details_training}.
-An exponential decay with $\gamma = 0.9$ has been applied to each learning rate every 10 epochs.
+An exponential decay with $\gamma = 0.9$ has been applied to each learning rate with an epoch step specific to each model (see Table \ref{table:details_training}).
 The competing methods have been trained using the Cross Entropy (CE) loss, except for the RSS-Net, which is trained with a weighted Cross Entropy (wCE) using the formulation in \cite{kaul_rss-net_2020}.
 Our methods have been trained with the proposed combination of losses using the following parameters set up empirically: $\lambda_{\text{wCE}}= 1$, $\lambda_{\text{SDice}} = 10$ and $\lambda_{\text{CoL}}= 5$.

 The architectures with which we compare our work have been designed to process inputs of size $256 \times 256$.
 Since the size of the range-Doppler view is $256 \times 64$ in the CARRADA dataset \cite{ouaknine_carrada_2020}, it is resized in the Doppler dimension to train these competing models.
 On the other hand, our proposed architectures are composed of down-sampling layers adapted to the size of the Doppler dimension, thus they do not require this pre-processing step.
 The range-angle view has a size of $256 \times 256$ and does not require a resizing in both cases.
 For all methods, we used vertical and horizontal flip as data augmentation to reduce over-fitting.